mydaytrip/partner-api/source/includes/trip-api.md

 Property           | Type                                        | Description
 ------------------ | ------------------------------------------- | -----------
 bookingId          | string                                      | Id of the created booking.
-Can be used to retrieve details about the booking or to cancel it.
+Can be used to retrieve details about the booking or to cancel it. bookingReference   | string                                      | Short booking reference that can be shared with the customer in order for him to be able to contact Daytrip customer support easily.

 ### Error status codes